Houston Common Law Divorce Lawyer

-At the Law Offices of Frank E. Mann, P.C., we help spouses in common law marriages understand their rights, options, and obligations when separating.
-Our Houston common law divorce attorney has over 33 years of experience to put to work for you.
+At the Law Offices of Frank E. Mann, P.C., we help spouses in Texas common law marriages understand their rights, options, and obligations when separating.
+Our Houston common law divorce attorney has over 33 years of experience to put to work for your common law divorce in Houston.

 Texas Family Code, Section 2.401, refers to an “Informal Marriage” and will recognize a common law marriage even if no declaration of marriage has ever been signed if the appropriate criteria have been met.